 The Corporation's operations are governed by the laws of many jurisdictions, which generally prohibit bribery and other forms of corruption.
-The Corporation has policies in place to prevent any form of corruption or bribery, which includes requiring that all employees participate in an ethics awareness seminar, enforcement of policies against giving or accepting money or gifts in certain circumstances and an annual certification from each employee confirming that each employee has received and understood the Corporation's anticorruption policies.
-It is possible that the Corporation, or some of its subsidiaries, employees or contractors, could be charged with bribery or corruption as a result of the unauthorized actions of its employees or contractors.
+The Corporation has policies in place to prevent any form of corruption or bribery; however, it is possible that the Corporation, or some of its subsidiaries, employees or contractors, could be charged with bribery or corruption as a result of the unauthorized actions of its employees or contractors.
 If the Corporation is found guilty of such a violation, which could include a failure to take effective steps to prevent or address corruption by its employees or contractors, the Corporation could be subject to onerous penalties and reputational damage.
 A mere investigation itself could lead to significant corporate disruption, high legal costs and forced settlements (such as the imposition of an internal monitor).
 In addition, bribery allegations or bribery or corruption convictions could impair the Corporation's ability to work with governments or nongovernmental organizations.
 Such convictions or allegations could result in the formal exclusion of the Corporation from a country or area, national or international lawsuits, government sanctions or fines, project suspension or delays, reduced market capitalization and increased investor concern.